 - Both can be customized.
 However, a Conestoga log cabin kit has far more flexibility.

-- Neither depreciate in value like manufactured homes or mobile homes.
+- Neither depreciates in value like manufactured homes or mobile homes.
 However modular buildings may be difficult to resell due to the stigma surrounding them.

 - Green manufacturing processes can be used by both.